 Other signs of sensory processing difficulties

 If your child has sensory processing difficulties, you might also notice that your child:

 - gets anxious or worried in busy or unpredictable environments like parties or on public transport

 - gets tired, particularly in busy environments like playgrounds and shopping centres

 - has trouble getting to sleep and staying asleep

-- avoids tasks that involve lots of sensory experiences, like dressing herself.
+- avoids tasks that involve a lot of sensory experiences, like dressing themselves.

 Assessment of sensory processing difficulties

 If you’re concerned that your child has sensory processing difficulties, it’s a good idea to talk with your GP.
 Your GP can refer your child to a health professional with expertise in sensory processing difficulties – for example, an occupational therapist, psychologist or paediatrician.